 Marijuana ETF #1: ETFMG Alternative Harvest (MJ)

-ETFMG Alternative Harvest was the first marijuana ETF in the U.S. and it’s now the biggest, with assets of $1.6 billion.
+ETFMG Alternative Harvest was the first marijuana ETF in the U.S. and it’s one of the biggest, with assets of $592 million.
 ETF Managers Group runs a bunch of very targeted ETFs (13 at the moment), including ETFs that focus on artificial intelligence, climate change, video game technology, cybersecurity, mobile payments, and cloud technology.

-Alternative Harvest ETF’s top holding as I write is Tilray (TLRY), the Canadian company that recently merged with Aphria to create the biggest cannabis company in the world.
-Three other Canadian marijuana providers are also in the top 10.
+Alternative Harvest ETF’s top holding as I write is Tilray (TLRY).
+Several Canadian marijuana providers are also in the top 10.
 But the ETF holds no U.S. companies that sell marijuana, and that’s because the business of those companies is still illegal under U.S. federal law.
-In fact, Alternative Harvest’s top 10 holdings include three tobacco companies (Altria, Philip Morris and Vector Group), as well as companies on the periphery of the marijuana industry, selling fertilizer and cigarette papers.
+In fact, Alternative Harvest’s top holdings include tobacco companies (Altria and Vector Group), as well as companies on the periphery of the marijuana industry, selling fertilizer and cigarette papers.

 Lastly, there’s the matter of expense ratios, which is basically what you pay management every year to run the ETF.
 MJ’s expense ratio is 0.75%.